Preventing Skimming Attacks and Enabling PCI DSS Compliance

 In this blog post, let’s look at these attacks and the steps toward prevention.

-Understanding the attack
+Understanding the skimming attack

-Any JavaScript running in a web page can access all data entered into form fields on that page.
-Criminals, therefore, want to have their own JavaScript loaded into any web page that collects payment card data, because then their own criminal JavaScript can transparently read the cardholder data as it is entered by the cardholder, and silently send the data to a server controlled by the criminal.
-The attack can remain undetected for many months because it is completely silent and doesn’t interfere with the payment process.
+Therefore, criminals want to have their own JavaScript loaded into any web page that collects payment card data.
+That way, their criminal JavaScript can transparently read the cardholder data as it is entered by the cardholder and send the data to a server controlled by them.

-Given the way that modern web applications are built, a web page typically will contain 104 JavaScript libraries loaded from multiple locations.
-Every JavaScript is a potential entry point for the attacker—which means that the average web application provides dozens of different entry points that can be exploited by criminals.Skimming Attack example
+Given the way that modern web applications are built, a web page typically contains 104 JavaScript libraries loaded from multiple locations.
+Every JavaScript is a potential entry point for the attacker, which means that the average web application provides dozens of different entry points that can be exploited by criminals.

 The new requirements in PCI DSS

-The Payment Card Industry (PCI) Data Security Standard (DSS) is the industry standard applicable to all organizations that store, process or transmit cardholder data or who can affect the security of cardholder data.
-It is managed by the Payment Card Industry Security Standards Council (PCI SSC) and enforced by the major card brands such as Visa and Mastercard.
+The Payment Card Industry (PCI) Data Security Standard (DSS) is the industry standard applicable to all organizations that store, process, or transmit cardholder data or that can affect the security of cardholder data.

 The first of these requirements (6.4.3) aims to prevent these attacks by limiting and managing the attack surface by ensuring that organizations: